a-ads/blog/content/blog/peerclick-four-igaming.md

 meta_keywords: ""
 json_ld: ""
 ---
-At A-ADS, we are always looking for innovative and simplified solutions.
+At AADS, we are always looking for innovative and simplified solutions.
 Today, we are glad to introduce our esteemed and long-standing partner, PeerClick, with whom we have forged a successful partnership.
 The seamless integration with PeerClick empowers our clients to track their campaigns with unparalleled efficiency and precision.

 Everybody knows that in the world of affiliate marketing, there is no worse sin than not tracking your campaigns.📊